Remixed Toung Twister

 textSize(22);

-Sets the font size to 22 pixels for the poem text (larger than the title).
+Increases the font size to 22 pixels so the remixed poem is easier to read.

 textAlign(LEFT, TOP);